 While you can of course find the standard international hotels in Marrakech, I recommend you stay in one of the beautiful boutique-style Riads found all over the city.
 I personally prefer to stay in the medina, which is listed as a UNESCO world heritage site, so that I can walk to all the major attractions.
 But I have also stayed in a furnished apartment, which is cheaper especially if you go with more than two people.

-I have not stayed in a hostel in Marrakech yet, but the Rodamon Hostel in the medina is on my list for my next visit.
+I have stayed in the formerly named Rodamon, now The Central House Marrakech in the medina.
+It is conveniently located close to the Madrasa.
 They have separate bedrooms for women/men, curtains on every bed and a pool that looks really refreshing.

 Most times I’m in Marrakech I stay at Riad Bijoux in a quiet area of the medina.
 They only have 6 rooms, some equipped for 3 people, making it very familial.
 Breakfast is included and served in the central courtyard and dinner can be booked.
 The team is great and happy to give local recommendations.